ajayarram/map-reduce-arram/README.md

 The following graph shows the top ten average states of highest honey production value

+- The above graph shows the production value in dollars with highest being North Dakota

 ![image](https://user-images.githubusercontent.com/77767099/152582615-ebcf1dfb-e609-4cf8-a91c-9761b4aea61a.png)

- The above graph shows the production value in dollars